Unfortunately, I didn't really set my great-uncle up for a

 so you can imagine the weight this happy little tyke is windlassing to the appropriate altitude,

-transportation over obstructions.
+for transportation over obstructions.

 Still in service after all those years - the Beatty manure carrier.